wttech/bobcat-gradle-template/README.md

 >If you are working on Windows please note Git Bash console is not supporting gradle by default.
 On Windows you can use CMD.

 3. Enter required variables (group name, project name, version name) in interactive mode.
 Package name will be created from concatenation of group and project name.

+4. Include the location of your driver (chromedriver/geckodriver/anydriver) executable in system's PATH.

-4. Start writing your tests in Bobcat!
+5. Start writing your tests in Bobcat!

 ###
 Templates description: https://cognifide.github.io/bobcat/docs/templates/